missionpinball/mpf-docs/howto/installation/demo_man.rst

 to see it full size.)
-Also, later in this tutorial we'll show you how to customize this graphical pop-up window to show whatever you want, including text, images, backgrounds, different color dots, change the size of the DMD, etc. ` `_ (Note that this screenshot is from an older version of MPF so the exact command line you run is different than what's in the pictures, but the pictures show the gist of what's going on.)
+Also, later in this tutorial we'll show you how to customize this graphical pop-up window to show whatever you want, including text, images, backgrounds, different color dots, change the size of the DMD, etc. ` `_ (Note that this screen shot is from an older version of MPF so the exact command line you run is different than what's in the pictures, but the pictures show the gist of what's going on.)